 “ Don’t mix Finance and Emotions”

-in simple words, it refers to only plan your money by keeping emotions aside.
+in simple words, it refers to only planning your money by keeping emotions aside.
 It is a bit tough but it is true if you really want to make something in return for your money.

-What is Personal finance
+What is Personal Finance

 Personal Finance in general terms is not more than simply managing your income or money you are earning and just keeping track of that.
-But in actuality, it is a broad term under which many things get covered up, which I will discuss in my upcoming series of blogs.
+But in actuality, it is a broad term under which many things get covered, which I will discuss in my upcoming series of blogs.
 Overall, it is about planning your Income, and where to spend/invest that money earned by income.
 This term also includes the financial decisions which you have to take with respect to your future or retirement.

 Importance of Personal Finance

-Have you ever given a thought to it… if Yes, then wonderful as you are pretty much closer to manage your finances with just slight guidance.
+Have you ever given a thought to it… if Yes, then wonderful as you are pretty much closer to managing your finances with just slight guidance.
 But if your answer is No, then you must give a thought to it now else it becomes too late.
 Let me try to help you through this series of blogs to make you understand how to learn the finances better for your future.
 Do you know why most financial planning fails?…

 Because we don’t have efficient and workable cash flow systems or if at all we are having then it is not well defined.
-The key to finding the money to save and invest in is to have good cash flow systems.
+The key to finding the money to save and invest is to have good cash flow systems.
 The cash flow system sounds a bit technical, but in reality, it is just the difference between money deposited in the bank account and money that remained after some time in your bank accounts.
 That means, it simply reflects the unnecessary expenditure occurred by you which must be tracked and controlled to achieve a better return.

 So, Personal Finance is a simple way to divide your money into spending and saving and to generate a method to manage the money automatically.
-Personal finance has five main segments like Income, Spending, Saving, Investing, and Protection from unseen circumstances.
+Personal finance has five main segments Income, Spending, Saving, Investing, and Protection from unseen circumstances.
 Everybody has some money to save and how much he or she can save totally depends on the individual’s financial position.
 So you should leave this thought of not having enough money to save or invest.

 How Personal Finance works

 As we have already discussed Personal Finance and its importance, we should now look for the mechanism through which this method can work for us.
-There are some well described and widely popular rules which must be followed by each one of us to keep our finances in our hands.
+There are some well-described and widely popular rules which must be followed by each one of us to keep our finances in our hands.

 Thumb Rule of Financial Planning

-This rule asks us to take paper and pencil and start writing about the total income we use to get on a monthly or on a regular basis.
+This rule asks us to take paper and pencil and start writing about the total income we use to get on a monthly or on regular basis.
 And if you are an individual who gets income on fixed intervals i.e as if you are a salaried person then the best time to think and do this exercise is 5-7 days prior to the date you are going to get your salary in hand.

 Now, simply divide your salary into three columns of income, spending and saving.
 If you can do it then I must assure you that, you are going to be in better control of your finances soon.
 Because it will clearly tell you about something which is taking your money without your knowledge and that is the wastage or spending unnecessarily.